-Skeptics are quick to dismiss the veracity of horror movies that claim to be based on real events, but the references to the demon Valak — the one at the center of The Nun — stretch back centuries.
+Skeptics are quick to dismiss the veracity of horror movies that claim to be based on real events, but references to the demon Valak — the one at the center of The Nun — stretch back centuries.
 And while the demon itself may not be real, we can at least investigate where history and cinema align and where they diverge.

 Ed And Lorraine Warren

-Paranormal investigators Ed and Lorraine Warren first came into the spotlight after their initial investigation into the famous Amityville Haunting in 1976.
 Although the disturbing, supposedly supernatural events, were later widely reported to be a hoax, the popularity of the 1977 book The Amityville Horror and subsequent 1979 film catapulted the Warrens into the spotlight.

 Finally, another one of the Warrens’ cases made it onto the big screen in 2017.
 The Conjuring tells the story of another famous American haunting and proved to be such a huge horror hit that it spawned an entire film series based off of the Warrens and their exploits.

 The authenticity of the investigations behind these stories is controversial, with some skeptics arguing that the “based on real events” tagline is just there to boost ticket sales.
-However, the origins of Valak, the creature featured in the series’ latest installment, The Nun, stretch back centuries.
+But the origins of Valak, the creature featured in the series’ latest installment, The Nun, stretch back centuries.

 Valak In History

-The Nun tells the story of a demonic presence that haunts a Romanian monastery dressed in the garb of a Catholic nun.
+The Nun tells the story of a demonic presence that haunts a Romanian monastery, dressed in the garb of a Catholic nun.
 The demon made its first appearance in the film series in The Conjuring 2, during which the Lorraine Warren character is able to stop it wreaking havoc and banish it back to hell by using its name: Valak.